Pseudo Entropy in Free Quantum Field Theories: 2. Free Scalar Field Theory

 \section{2.
 Free Scalar Field Theory}

 Consider free scalar field theory in two dimensions as our first example.
 We take into account two parameters in the free scalar theory, which are the mass $m$ and the dynamical exponent $z$.
-At $z=1$, this describes the relativistic scalar field, while for $z>1$, it is called Lifshitz scalar field, invariant under the Lifshitz scaling symmetry $t\to\lambda^z t,\ \ x\to \lambda x$.
+At $z=1$, this describes the relativistic scalar field, while for $z>1$, it is called Lifshitz scalar field, which is invariant under the Lifshitz scaling symmetry $t\to\lambda^z t,\ \ x\to \lambda x$ in the $m\to0$ limit.
 Its Hamiltonian is written as \bea H=\frac{1}{2}\int dx \left[\pi^2+(\partial_x^z \phi)^2+m^{2z} \phi^2\right], \eea where $\phi$ and $\pi$ are the scalar field and its momentum.

 In order to do concrete calculations, we consider its lattice regularization \cite{MohammadiMozaffar:2017nri, He:2017wla, MohammadiMozaffar:2017chk, MohammadiMozaffar:2018vmk} given by the Hamiltonian: \ba H\!=\!\sum_{i=1}^{N}\! \left[\frac{\pi_i^2}{2}\!+\!\frac{m^{2z}}{2}\phi_n^2 \!+ \! \frac{1}{2}\left(\sum_{k=0}^z(-1)^{z+k}{{z}\choose{k}}\! \phi_{i-1+k}\right)^2 \! \right].\nonumber \ea where $N$ is the total lattice size.
 We define $N_A$ to be the lattice size of subsystem $A$.
 These models are straightforwardly generalized to higher dimensions \cite{MohammadiMozaffar:2017nri, MohammadiMozaffar:2017chk}.